Burnysheep/Drone-project/README.md

 ## Note
 I have not finished this project yet, and there are still some bugs in data transmission and in the desktop application.
 If you can complete this project, please let me know.
 I always want to see if my code for GPS location holding actually works.
 If you have any questions, please get in touch with me.
 I will help if I can.

+The two main sources I consulted were: Carbon Aeronautics and Joop Brokking.
+You can find their website and youtube channel as well as GitHub online